weihas/SrtMix/README.md

 ### Uninstall and delete
-When you complete the transformation, you just need to close the window and push the MixSrt.Dmg out to stop loading, which will not contain any residues.
+When you complete the transformation, you just need to close the window and push the SrtMix.Dmg out to stop loading, which will not contain any residues.

 ### Please send an email for more questions : weihas@icloud.com